MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 ### Setting Up SANTOS
 <a href="https://github.com/northeastern-datalab/santos">SANTOS</a> is a semantic table union search approach.
-Clone the repository and build the Docker image:
+Setup the SANTOS environment in a Docker image with the following command:

 ```bash
 docker build -t santos -f santos.dockerfile .
 ```

+Note that is a lenghty process.

 ### Setting Up Starmie
 <a href="https://github.com/megagonlabs/starmie">Starmie</a> is an approach for semantic data discovery based on learned column representations.
-Clone the repository and build the Docker image:
+Setup the Starmie environment in a Docker image with the following command:

 ```bash
 docker build -t starmie -f starmie.dockerfile .
 ```

+Note that this is a lengthy process.

 ### Setting Up MATE
 <a href="https://github.com/LUH-DBS/MATE/tree/main">MATE</a> is a table join search approach.